nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_6.md

 ---

 One of the necessary input files for DGE analysis using DESeq2 is the **phenotype file** which lists the experimental groups and associated metadata for use in our design.
 You previously [downloaded the metadata manifest for the filtered files from Cavatica](./rna_seq_4.md#step-3-create-tags-download-filtered-dataset). </br></br>
 In this lesson, you will learn to modify the phenotype data and upload it from your local computer back into Cavatica.
-Microsoft Excel is used for data modification but you can use any other equivalent program to accomplish the same tasks.
+Microsoft Excel is used in this lesson for data modification but you can use any other equivalent program to accomplish the same tasks.

 ## Step 1: Change column order